Thanksgiving Place Setting Ideas for Your Table

 This plaid fall napkin is also a seasonal favorite.

-As I said, this Pinterest Challenge was just for fun, so I switched out the neutral woven placemat for our other everyday placemats this time of year.
-This plaid can be used with several different colored napkins ~ I have cream, green, rust, burnt orange, and cranberry.
+For another variation, I switched out the neutral woven placemat for our other everyday placemats this time of year.
+This plaid can be used with several different colored napkins – I have cream, green, rust, burnt orange, and cranberry.
 Back came the wood leaf napkin ring.

-And, for my last fall place setting, I added both the dinner and salad plate of our Thanksgiving dishes.
+For my last fall place setting, I added both the dinner and salad plates of our Thanksgiving dishes.

 Now I have several ideas all ready to go for tables this fall.
 You can see how I used these ideas in a complete Thanksgiving tablescape.